 University of Chicago

-Sorcha A. Brophy is an organizational sociologist and a Lecturer in Public Policy Studies at the University of Chicago.
-Broadly, her research investigates the complex politics of implementing policy in organizational settings.
-She is currently working on a book manuscript on the politics behind the creation of organizational ethics.
-Recently, she has published articles in the Journal of Professions and Organizations, Journal of Health Politics, Policy and Law, and Sociology of Religion.
+Sorcha A. Brophy is an organizational sociologist and an Assistant Instructional Professor in the Harris School of Public Policy at the University of Chicago.
+Her research investigates the challenges that organizations face as they attempt to create ethics policies.
+She is currently working on a book manuscript on the topic and has recently edited a special issue of the Journal of Health Politics, Policy, and Law (JHPPL), and published articles in the Journal of Professions and Organization, JHPPL, and Sociology of Religion.

 Throughout his career Professor Calhoun has been involved in projects bringing social science to bear on issues of public concern.
 These have ranged from consulting on rural education and development in North Carolina, to advising the Constitutional Commission of Eritrea, to helping develop communications infrastructure in Sudan.
 He co-founded, with Richard Sennett, Professor of Sociology at LSE, the NYLON programme which brings together graduate students from New York and London for co-operative research programmes.